 He said: “It was a brilliant surprise to see the nominees list for this year’s Oscars.
 Although my contribution to the film was relatively small, the roto / prep work makes a big difference to the seamless appearance of special effects.”

 Oliver Herrick, from Lincoln, was part of the Art Department on the film 1917.
-Amongst many other awards, 1917 won Best Production Design at the BAFTAs last weekend and has been nominated for several Oscars.
+Amongst many other awards, 1917 won Best Production Design at the BAFTAs and was nominated for several Oscars.
 Oliver graduated from USW in 2015 with a BA (Hons) TV & Film Set Design.

 He explained: “I was fortunate to get a job right after graduation.
 I moved to London within a few days and started working on Ready Player One, directed by Stephen Spielberg.
 I worked on set with Stephen which was a very surreal moment for a young graduate fresh from university.”